masyagin1998/py-lru-cache/README.md

 # py-lru-cache

-`py-lru-cache` is a lightweight Python library providing efficient caching mechanisms through an LRU (Least Recently Used) cache.
+`py-lru-cache` is a lightweight Python library providing efficient caching mechanisms through an LRU (Least Recently Used) cache (in fact just a copy-n-paste of some CPython sources).
 The package includes:

 - `lru_cache`: A decorator for caching function calls with LRU strategy.
-- `cache`: A standalone LRU cache class for direct use.
+- `cache`: A decorator over `lru_cache` one without any size limit.

 ## Features
 - Efficient caching mechanism using an LRU strategy.